NaghmeM/Machin-Learning/README.md

-# Machin-Learning
+## Machin-Learning
-this is mt repor to learning and practicing ML
+this is my repo to learning and practicing ML